seungu1108/fromage_fashion/README.md

 ### Generating Caption

+We used LLAMA to generate caption data because we had image data but there was no caption data to match it.

+`LLaMA-Adapter_2/llama_adapter_v2_multimodal7b/working/llama_test.py` proceeded through the corresponding script and used 7B here at [Link](https://github.com/shawwn/llama-dl/) for the weighted file.

+It generated 12,957 captions and took about 11 hours.

 ### Preparing Dataset

-To create the same shape as cc3m in the existing FROMAGe, we set it as the create_our_dataset function in the test.py file.
+To create the same shape as cc3m in the existing FROMAGe, we set it as the create_our_dataset function in the `test.py` file.

 This is also data for a particular company, so we excluded the files.